ironcore-dev/ironcore/README.md

 ## To start developing Project IronCore

-> ⚠️ Before contributing, make sure you read the [contribution guidelines](docs/development/contribution.md)
+> ⚠️ Before contributing, make sure you read the [contribution guidelines](https://ironcore.dev/community/contributing.html)

-Please see our documentation in the `/docs` folder for more details.
+Please see our [documentation](https://ironcore.dev/iaas/getting-started) for more details.

 ## Proposals